treywehr1/kickstarter-analysis/README.md

 ## General Analysis
   Kickstarter data from 2009 to 2017 containing information such as
    - Goal amounts
    - Pledged amounts
    - Timestamps of campaign initiation
-   - Whether the campaign was succesful, canceled, or failed were analyzed by organizing corresponding charts snd statstical analysis.
+   - Whether the campaign was succesful, canceled, or failed

+Were analyzed by organizing corresponding charts snd statstical analysis.
 This was accomplished by utilizing filters, Vlookups, and pivot charts in order to effectively format said data for various analytical endeavours.

 ### Analysis of Outcomes Based on Launch Date
  It seems that there is a time of year that yields a higher probability for AND higher amount of successful theater-based Kickstarter campains.
 The attached line graph suggests a campaign launch for her play would be most effective in the early summer months of May or June.
 Another conclusion reached by the data/graph is that although there are generally less campaigns launched in the fall than in the summer, campaigns are significantly less succesful during this time.